hongbo-miao/hongbomiao.com/README.md

 ## Introduction

-A minimalist website.
+A minimalist app.
 A cutting-edge technology lab.
 An automation experiment.

 ## Preview